‘Blue Flame’ Agave: Endless Supply of Free “Pups”

 It’s not particular about soil and grows in any native desert soil, provided it’s well-draining.
 If the plant stays wet too long, it can develop root rot.

-If you plant it in a pot, make sure it has excellent drainage and use specifically formulated cactus soil.
+If you grow one in a pot, make sure it has excellent drainage and use specifically formulated cactus soil.

 Other Location Considerations

 Unless you plan to remove pups as they form, give this agave plenty of room to grow.
-The parent plant plus pups can create a clump 10 feet across.
+The parent plant plus pups can create clusters 10 feet across.

 The Essentials